glennmckechnie/weewx-wxobs/README.md

 # Changes

+**Update: 18th Jan 2018**
+A quirk in checkdate can allow strings to be passed through to the underlying code.
+Lame injection attempts highlighted the need for this trivial fix so we now do a better job of sanitizing the checkdate input.
+All was fine before, but it's even better now.

 **Update: 30th Sept 2017**
 With security still uppermost, the script now checks that the datepicker returns a valid date.
 If it does find a problem it displays a warning and falls back to using the current day instead.
 Anything the datepicker generates obviously (eg: 01-Sep-2017) passes the test.
 Short number format (01-09-2017) will also pass.